athulpg007/athulpg007.github.io/software.md

 AMAT has been extensively used in various aerocapture mission studies at the [Advanced Astrodynamics Concepts (AAC)](https://engineering.purdue.edu/AAC/) research group at Purdue University in active collaboration with the NASA Jet Propulsion Laboratory (JPL).

 To learn more about getting started with AMAT and installation instructions, please refer to the [AMAT documentation](https://amat.readthedocs.io).
-The stable version of the source code is available on [GitHub](https://github.com/athulpg007/AMAT). **Note:** The GitHub repository is not currently public, as I am waiting for some data clearances to come through before they are available for general public use.
-Please check back at a later date.
+The stable version of the source code is available on [GitHub](https://github.com/athulpg007/AMAT).

 # Tutorials (coming soon)